SamuelEarl/fanny-pack-ui-old/src/routes/get-started.svelte.md

 ## Step 3: Enable CSS Variables & Utility Classes
 When you install and import the components into your app, the components will not have a theme (i.e. colors, fonts) by default.
-The CSS theme is created mostly with native CSS variables, which allows a lot of flexibility in how you can enable the CSS theme for your components, but this is my preferred way:
+The CSS theme is created with native CSS variables, which allows a lot of flexibility in how you can enable the CSS theme for your components, but this is my preferred way:

 Create the following files inside a `/src/assets/styles` directory: